Computer-Concepts-Bothell/Repairshopr-Logout-TamperMonkey/README.md

 ### Versions

+0.3.2: Added a Debug var that when set to true will output the vars I care about while testing every 1 sec 0.3.1: Fixed a problem with the script logging a user out right after they login.
 0.3: MULTITAB support!
 Big rewrite to allow for multitab support.
 The activty timer is now global and should reset on any RS tab activty.
 Please report bugs
 0.2.1: Working release, will auto logout of repair shopr after ten minutes. works for each tab so multitab users will get kicked if not working in them all
 0.1: Failed release.
 To many bugs